THE HISTORY OF SUNGLASSES: FROM THE 1750S TO TODAY

-Nowadays, mens polarized sunglasses are the best you can get on the market.
-Not only do they reduce glare, they protect your eyes from harmful UV rays that can damage your vision.
+Nowadays, you can purchase high quality men’s polarized sunglasses.
+Not only do they reduce glare, they can also protect your eyes from harmful UV rays that can damage your vision.
 But how did we get to this advanced level of eye protection?
 The history of sunglasses stretches back further than most people realize.

 It’s estimated that sun-blocking eyewear has been in use for over 2,000 years, dating back to prehistory with Inuit glasses made from flattened ivory.
 Roman emperors used to watch gladiators through gems while Chinese courts used crystal sunglasses to hide their facial cues while interrogating witnesses.
 While these glasses did little to offer protection from UV rays, these methods often reduced glare and made performing tasks outside more efficient.

-Polarized sunglasses can even reflect glare off of non-metal surfaces.
-This is great for boating and beach-goers since the glare from the water will become practically invisible when you slide on a great pair of unbreakable sport sunglasses.
+Polarized sunglasses can reflect glare off of non-metal surfaces.
+This is great for boating and beachgoers since the glare from the water will become practically invisible when you slide on a great pair of unbreakable polarized sport sunglasses.

 The best men’s polarized sunglasses on the market today are often used for sports, including sunglasses for fishing, golf, and boating.
 These glasses can have virtually unbreakable eyeglass frames, perfect for outdoor activity.
 Many are also prescription sunglasses, enabling the wearer to see clearly.
 Today, it's never been easier to buy prescription sunglasses and high-quality men’s polarized sunglasses.